chrisfrank/rack-reducer/README.md

 end
 ```

-### Rack::Reducer, functional style
+### Cleaned up by calling Rack::Reducer as a function
-Alternatively, you can call Rack::Reducer as a function, which (a) helps keep
+If you prefer composition to inheritance, you can call Rack::Reducer as a
+function instead of extending it.
+The functional style can (a) help keep
-your filtering logic in one file, and (b) lets you use it without polluting
+your filtering logic in one file, and (b) let you use Rack::Reducer without
-your model's methods.
+polluting your model's methods.

 ```ruby
 # app/controllers/artists_controller.rb